Take Care of Your Hamster

 - To prevent an unhappy pet Syrian hamster and deadly fights, let him have his own residence.

 - The Russian dwarfs can tolerate the company of another, but there still may be fights.

-- A female can become pregnant at only 56 days old, and can have a litter once every month or so.
+- A female can become pregnant when it is only 56 days old, and can have a litter once every month or so.
 So, unless you prefer a house full of these adorable creatures, you will want your male and female to have separate quarters.

-- 2Toys should vary among the five pet hamster species:white Russian dwarf, Campbell Russian dwarf, Roborovsky dwarf, Chinese, and Syrian (largest at four to seven inches in length).Advertisement
+- 2white Russian dwarf, Campbell Russian dwarf, Roborovsky dwarf, Chinese, and Syrian (largest at four to seven inches in length).Toys should vary among the five pet hamster species:

 - All hamsters are highly active, and enjoy running.
 You want a minimum exercise wheel for the four small species of hamsters to be eight inches (20cm.), and for the Syrian species to be eleven inches (28cm).

-If you have pets, make sure you set your hamster somewhere where it will be safe, and you can keep an eye out.
+- If you have pets, make sure you set your hamster somewhere where it will be safe, and you can keep an eye on it.

 Questions and Answers

 Are there any special instructions I need to care for it?